Guitar Anatomy Including Parts, String Labels, Fret Numbering & More! (Infographics)

 Have you been casually playing long enough that now you’re embarrassed to ask what the correct terminology is?

-Naturally, you’ll come to know the basic terms of guitar parts while you’re figuring out your way around playing it.
+Naturally, you’ll come to know the basic guitar parts names while you’re figuring out your way around playing it.
 But, we’ll give you a quick start right here, so you can sound like a pro and no longer like an amateur.

-Both electric and acoustic guitars have the same fundamental parts.
+Both electric and acoustic guitars have the same fundamental guitar parts names.
 Although these parts may have different styles and shapes, they essentially serve the same purpose.
 Both electric and acoustic guitars share these characteristics:

 • Headstock/peghead